vuejs/v2.vuejs.org/src/v2/guide/unit-testing.md

 ## Writing Testable Components

-A component's render output is primarily determined by the props they receive.
+A component's render output is primarily determined by the props it receives.
 If a component's render output solely depends on its props it becomes straightforward to test, similar to asserting the return value of a pure function with different arguments.
 Take a simplified example:

 ``` html
 <template>